MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies-macos.md

 - M365-collaboration
 description: "Learn how to control Lists sync by using app preferences on macOS."
 ---
-# Use Group Policy to control Lists sync settings
+# Use macOS preferences to control Lists sync settings

-This article describes the macOS preferences for Microsoft Lists (and SharePoint lists).
+This article describes macOS preferences for Microsoft Lists (and SharePoint lists).
 For info about controlling OneDrive sync settings on macOS, see [Deploy and configure OneDrive on macOS](/sharepoint/deploy-and-configure-on-macos).

-## Manage Lists sync settings on macOS using property list (.plist) files
+## Manage Lists sync settings on macOS using property list files

 Lists sync gets packaged, installed, and updated through the OneDrive sync standalone (non-App Store) app's existing update mechanism.
 Due to this, some Lists sync preferences are listed under OneDrive group domain.
 After the OneDrive sync app for Mac is installed, users can configure settings for Lists sync.
 As an administrator, you might want to provide users in your organization with a standard set of preferences.
 Preferences for the Lists sync app for Mac are stored in property list (.plist) files.